featurist/hyperdom/readme.md

   * `function onupdate(element)` - invoked after the component has been re-rendered, `element` being the top-most DOM element in the component.
   * `function onremove(element)` - invoked after the component has been removed from the DOM, `element` being the top-most DOM element in the component.
   * `detached` - a boolean indicating that the DOM element is moved during the `onadd` event.
 Defaults to `false`.
 Some jQuery components, especially dialogs, move the DOM element to another part of the DOM to aid in styling.
 If this is the case, use `detached: true` and plastiq will still be able to track it.
+  * `cacheKey` - if truthy, the component will only update if it's different from the previous rendering of the component.
+If falsey, then the component will re-render normally with everything else.
   * any other fields you want to access from the handlers.

     The event handlers are all invoked with the same `this`, within the lifetime of the component.
 This means you can store state between events.